lvsn/CameraNetwork/INSTALL.md

 ### Install gphoto and upstart ###
 ```
-#!bash
 $ sudo ./gphoto2-updater.sh
 $ sudo apt-get install upstart
 ```

 ### Setup Upstart Job ###
-This section create an upstart job when the desired interface start or stop:

-here, set the interface of your choice, and the master's URL/IP
+This section launches the camera controller upon interface connection.
+It is based on robot_upstart (turtlebot).
+Detail about this system can be found here: http://wiki.ros.org/robot_upstart .

+To create a new upstart service for the device, execute:
 ```
-#!bash
 $ rosrun robot_upstart install camera_controler/launch/camera_controler_gphoto.launch --interface wlan0 --master http://<MASTER'S URL>:11311 --setup /home/pi/ros_catkin_ws/install_isolated/setup.bash
 ```
+You will then be able to start and enable the service.

-add these lines at the beginning of /etc/init/camera.conf:
+To configure the camera, add these lines at the beginning of /etc/init/camera.conf:
 ```
  setuid pi
  setgid plugdev   //for Gphoto